-John Brodie’s 1952 novel The seekers, a fictional account of Taranaki during the 1860s wars, was made into a movie in 1954 starring Jack Hawkins, Glynis Johns and opera singer Īnia Te Wīata.
-All four of Ronald Hugh Morrieson’s novels have been made into movies – The scarecrow (1981), Pallet on the floor (1984), Came a hot Friday (1985), starring comedian Billy T. James, and Predicament (to be released in 2010), starring Jemaine Clement and Tim Finn.
+John Brodie’s 1952 novel The seekers, a fictional account of Taranaki during the 1860s wars, was in 1954 made into a movie starring Jack Hawkins, Glynis Johns and opera singer Īnia Te Wīata.
+All four of Ronald Hugh Morrieson’s novels have been made into movies – The scarecrow (1981), Pallet on the floor (1984), Came a hot Friday (1985), starring comedian Billy T. James, and Predicament (2010), starring Jemaine Clement and Tim Finn.

 Writer Fiona Kidman lived in Hāwera until she was nine.
 The area featured in her 2005 novel The captive wife, about Betty Guard.

 In the 2010s poet and novelist Elizabeth Smither and columnist and writer David Hill lived in Taranaki.

 Taranaki’s 19th-century artists included Emma Wicksteed, Edith Halcombe, Georgina Hetley, Martha King, and Hamer and Francis Arden.
 Charles Heaphy and Gustavus von Tempsky produced important early Taranaki work, but weren’t locals.
 Early settlers Edwin Harris and John Gully made a significant contribution, but moved to Nelson in 1860 when war broke out in Taranaki.

 In the 20th century Bernard Aris produced over 600 sketches and paintings of Mt Taranaki.
 Michael Smither, Don Driver, Tom Mutch, Rangi Kipa, Fiona Clark and Janet Marshall have all lived and worked in the region.